Our Savior is committed to educational ministry and to providing a community of faith to travel within during each stage of life.

 OSLC’s Lutheran Campus Ministry works closely with the Tucker Center for Religious and Spiritual Life at Dartmouth as part of the United Campus Ministry.

-Students Fighting Hunger encourages participation from numerous affinity groups on campus to prepare and serve a free community meal at OSLC every Friday throughout the year.
+Hanover Community Kitchen encourages participation from numerous affinity groups on campus to prepare and serve a free community meal at OSLC every Friday throughout the year.
 They are connected to the Dartmouth Center for Service.
-The dedication the students show to this work over the past six years has been very impressive!
+The dedication the students show to this work is very impressive!
 We are very grateful to be their home site.

-Young Adults and Grad Students (YAGS) is an informal group that meet occasionally for a meal and/or activity and most recently offered a Mac and Cheese extravaganza for the entire congregation!
+Young Adults and Grad Students (YAGS) is an informal group that meet occasionally for a meal and/or activity.